-Currently, there are approximately 800 Nomads who take part in around 175 projects each year.
+Currently, there are 800+ NOMADS who take part in approximately 175 projects each year.
 About 40% are full-time, while others do 1-2 projects a year.

 In true NOMADS spirit, their gathering included a mission project.
 This year, NOMADS worked with Bashor Children’s Home collecting and assembling welcome baskets for new residents.

 Workshops are a highlight of the Annual Meeting for Larry.
-Many Nomads join with no previous experience or skill in construction.
-As a former trades teacher, a personal joy of his is seeing others equipped with the tools they need to serve on a trip.
-Two days of the Annual Meeting include workshops that teach necessary skills like reading blueprints and building walls.
+Many NOMADS join with no previous experience or skill in construction.
+As a former trades teacher. a personal joy of his is seeing others equipped with the tools they need to serve.

 NOMADS holds five service projects in Indiana almost every year.
-Four of the projects are focused on the Indiana Conference campgrounds (rotating attention between them) and the other is for Bashor Children’s Home.
+Four are focused on the Indiana Conference campgrounds (rotating between them) and the other is for Bashor Children’s Home.

-“I feel God is calling us to this,” Mike said.
 “One thing that really impresses me about NOMADS is that you have this group of individuals, and they’re doing all this at their own expense.
 They provide their own meals.
-Then you come to these Annual Meetings and you see how much more people are willing to give.”
+Then you come to these Annual Meetings and you see how much more people are willing to give,” said Mike, referring to the Love Auction that takes place every vear.

-Mike is referencing the Love Auction that takes place every year at the Annual Meeting.
-Executive Director Carla Kinsey of Arkansas explained that many of the auction items are created and donated by Nomads, such as quilts, stained glass, rocking chairs or other furniture pieces, oil or watercolor paintings, finely–crafted wooden items, baked or canned goods, and more.
+Executive Director Carla Kinsey explained that many of the auction items are created and donated by NOMADS, such as quilts, stained glass, rocking chairs, oil or watercolor paintings, finely-crafted wooden items. baked or canned goods. and more.

 A life of mission has no age restrictions, and God continues to call more and more to be part of NOMADS.
-Within Indiana, there are currently 37 active Nomads and 10 alumni.
-The North Central Jurisdiction boasts 250 active Nomads with 91 alumni.
+Within Indiana, there are currently 37 active NOMADS and 10 alumni.

-For the Ewings, being part of NOMADS is “what we do to give back.
-We’ve been thankful and fortunate, and we see a lot of people who aren’t.”
+For the Ewings, being part of NOMADS is what we do to give back.
+We’ve been fortunate, and we see a lot of people who aren’t.

 The door is always open for more who want to give back in their golden years.
-No previous handy skills are required, just a desire to follow Christ’s call to love and serve others in need wherever He leads in an RV.
+No previous handy skills are required. just a desire to follow Chnst’s call to love and serve others in need wherever God leads in an RV.